Sinerei/MaskRCNN/README.md

     # Train a new model starting from ImageNet weights
     python3 Bauelement.py train --dataset=/path/to/bauelement/dataset --weights=imagenet

-    # Apply color splash to an image
-    python3 Bauelement.py splash --weights=/path/to/weights/file.h5 --image=<URL or path to file>

 # Training on Your Own Dataset

 In summary, to train the model on your own dataset you'll need to extend two classes: